 Other facilities include a 24-hour fitness center, the rooftop saltwater pool with fantastic city views, a tempting Lobby Lounge, or the neighboring steakhouse, where you can savor seared-to-perfection steaks.

 3. Sheraton New Orleans

-The Westin Canal Place, which is also in the Marriott Bonvoy portfolio of hotels is just a few blocks away from the Sheraton, but it does not have a club lounge.
-Neither does Le Méridien New Orleans which is next to Harrah’s Casino and on the outer edge of the French Quarter.
+The Westin Canal Place, which is also in the Marriott Bonvoy portfolio of hotels, is just a few blocks away from the Sheraton, but it does not have a club lounge.
+Neither does Le Méridien New Orleans, which is next to Harrah’s Casino and on the French Quarter’s outer edge.

 As an example, at W French Quarter the free benefits we offer at no extra cost are:

 - Full breakfast daily for up to 2 in-room guests